ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Revivification *(Lightning intermediate upgrade)*

 Slain enemies have a chance of coming back as ghostly minions.
 The chance of coming back increases with both the number of lightning stacks and the level of Revivification; the latter also gives revived minions a bonus to damage and armour.
-You can freely walk through your minions (so they can't block important doorways), and while they are capable of friendly fire they will never do more than 1 damage to you.
-(They take full damage from your attacks, however.)
+You can freely walk through your minions (so they can't block important doorways), and while they are capable of friendly fire they will never do more than 1 damage to you (and take only 1 damage from your attacks).

 ### Chain Lightning *(Lightning mastery)*